SSWConsulting/SSW.Rules.Content/rules/chewing-the-fat/rule.md

 Gathering and actioning these opinions is a relatively straight-forward process which can be referred to as "Chewing The Fat" (CTF).
 While it may be tempting to stick to only business oriented topics, it's a good idea to remember that this process works well to spread knowledge around your team and upskill everyone!

-A typical CTF cycle has three core steps:
+A typical CTF cycle has 4 core steps:
 1. Publish an article on a new technology or process that you'd like to explore as a team
 2. Send out a survey to everyone on the team, asking them to review the article and give their feedback
 3. Review the results and implement feedback
+4. Publish changes

 ## 1. Publish an article
 If you're excited about a shiny new technology or process change that you've read about, choosing a topic for the article will be easy.